-The DME Section only has five full-time classified employees, which limits the volume of casework that can be completed.
-The hardware and software submitted as evidence to this section are continuously changing, requiring constant upgrades to the tools and technology used for analysis, as well as, the need for updated education and training of the DME examiners.
-Finally, this section has a large backlog of cases but current case submissions equal the current capacity resulting in long turnaround times of submitted evidence.
+The hardware and software submitted as evidence to the DME Section are continuously changing, requiring constant upgrades to the tools and technology used for analysis, as well as the need for ongoing education and training of the DME examiners.
+Finally, this Section has a large backlog of cases but received funding for an additional examiner in FY19, which will help decrease the backlog and turnaround time for completing cases.